-The push dimensions for custom notification is inline with the the Android guidelines for custom notifications.
+The push dimensions for custom notification is inline with the Android guidelines for custom notifications.

-Due to lesser height in custom notif, you will see the height of a default notification bigger than the customised notification.
+Due to the lesser height in custom notifications, the height of a default notification is bigger than the customized notification.
 The reason for this is that the custom push notification with height > 64 dp was failing on some devices.
 And since dynamic layouts are not feasible, we restricted the height to the dimensions as per Android guidelines.

-In expanded mode, the available area for image is as mentioned below:
+In expanded mode, the available area for an image is as mentioned below:

 |Available image height||Buttons present|

-Due to restricted space in expand mode, the images might get cropped even though those images appear fine in the native notifications.
+Due to restricted space in the expanded mode, the images might get cropped even though those images appear fine in the native notifications.

-For best results, we suggest that you follow these guidelines:
+For best results in image rendering, we suggest that you follow these guidelines for all notifications:

 a.
 The varying device sizes in Android.

 b.
-Some OEMs add further customisations on top.
-For eg: In RedMi devices, additional padding is added around push notification which leads to further cropping of the Push notification & the image.
+Some OEMs add further customizations on top.
+For eg: In RedMi devices, additional padding is added around push notifications which leads to further cropping of the Push notification & the image.

-2. Create images such that the content is centre aligned.
+2. Create images such that the content is center aligned.
 This would ensure that the main content doesn't get truncated even if some cropping is happening around the margins.

-2. Some users receive stylised push notification without background color
+2. Some users receive stylized push notifications without background color

 Whenever you configure a push template notification with

-- HTML text (meaning, you have either set the text as bold/ italic/ underlined/ strikedthrough or added some text color) and
+- HTML text (meaning, you have either set the text as bold/ italic/ underlined/ strike-through or added some text color) and

 - Background color